OctaSense/mqtt/README.md

 ## Limitations

-- Currently implements basic packet structure
-- Full packet parsing and state machine implemented
+- **Only QoS 0 is supported** - QoS 1 and 2 are not implemented
+- **No packet retransmission** - Messages are sent once without acknowledgment
+- **No packet ID tracking** - QoS 0 doesn't require packet identifiers
 - No TLS support (transport layer responsibility)
 - Thread-safe with immediate packet processing